 At late stages, portal tract fibrosis may be prominent, and appropriate treatment must precede this irreversible stage.

 Only approximately 25 to 40% of bile duct injuries are recognized intraoperatively.
 The injury manifests as biliary obstruction, biliary leak, or biliary stricture.
+History of gallbladder empyema, gangrenous cholecystitis as indications for cholecystectomy should raise higher suspicion for BDI.
 If the bile duct injury is not noted immediately, the patient may present with bile in the drain if one was left in place.
 Otherwise, the incision may drain bile.
 Fever, vague abdominal pain, nausea, pruritis, and inability to tolerate diet are postoperative findings that can indicate a BDI.

-If there is a large leak or bile collection, the patient can have peritonitis or infection.
+If there is a large leak or bile collection, the patient can present with an acute abdomen or sepsis.

-In cases of biliary obstruction, the patient will have jaundice.
+In cases of biliary obstruction, the patient will have features of obstructive jaundice.
 Early recognition of the injury is essential to minimize the morbidity associated with untreated bile duct injuries, such as cholangitis, portal hypertension, or cirrhosis.

-An abdominal ultrasound can identify the presence of a fluid collection in the gallbladder fossa or ductal dilation, which can pair with clinical findings of abdominal pain and hyperbilirubinemia to indicate the presence of a bile leak.
+In patients presenting postoperatively, an abdominal ultrasound can identify the presence of a fluid collection in the gallbladder fossa or ductal dilation, which can pair with clinical findings of abdominal pain and hyperbilirubinemia to indicate the presence of a bile leak.
 CT scan is very sensitive to evaluate free fluid within the abdomen.
-A HIDA scan can distinguish the normal postoperative fluid collections from irrigation or bile spillage intraoperatively from an active bile leak, but it is difficult to ascertain the level of the leak from HIDA.
+A HIDA scan can distinguish the normal postoperative fluid collections from irrigation fluid or bile spillage intraoperatively from an active bile leak, but it is difficult to ascertain the level of the leak from HIDA scan.
 A final delayed image of 3 hours post radiotracer injection is necessary if no major leak is initially noted to confirm the absence of a leak.
 Endoscopic retrograde cholangiography is used to evaluate the level of the leak and provide therapeutic intervention through stenting.
 Magnetic resonance cholangiopancreatography can help diagnose a biliary leak, especially the level of the leak.

 There are many proposed classification systems of injuries to the bile duct.